leventkaracan/dicomogan/README.md

 ## Training DiCoMoGAN

-You can train DiCoMoGAN using the following scripts:
+You can train DiCoMoGAN using the following scripts for Fashion Video and 3dShapes datasets:

 `run_GAN_fashion_textVAEODE.sh`